petros-d/docs/docs/deferrable-operators.md

 ### Databricks Operators

 We provide deferrable versions of both the `DatabricksSubmitRunOperator` and the `DatabricksRunNowOperator`.
-These Operators wait in a deferred state while waiting for their respective Databricks jobs to complete.
+These Operators wait in a deferred state while waiting for their respective Databricks job to complete.

 #### Import statement